Rohey Malick Lowe

-Rohey Malick Lowe (born 19 December 1971) is a Gambian politician who has served as the capital city Banjul's mayor since May 2018 and is the first woman elected to the position.
+Rohey Malick Lowe (born 19 December 1971) is a Gambian politician who has served as the capital city Banjul's mayor since May 2018.
+She is the first woman elected to the position.

 Early life and education

 Rohey Malick Lowe was born on 19 December 1971 in Banjul, then known as Bathurst.
 Her father, Alhagie Malick Lowe, was mayor of Banjul from 1981 to 1983.
 She attended St Joseph's High School.
 In 2012, she moved to Europe and studied International relations at the University of Falun in Sweden.

 Career

 Lowe worked as a food and beverage controller in a number of hotels before setting up her own business, "Wa Kerr Rohey", supplying the hotel industry with cleaning materials.
 She became a member of the Social Democrats while living and studying in Sweden and served on the Child Welfare Committee of Nyköping Municipality.

 Political career

 Lowe returned to The Gambia in 2017 and was a founding member of the United Democratic Party.
 She was selected as the UDP candidate for mayor of Banjul and in her campaign spoke of a "twenty two year neglect" of the city that was "in bad shape."